 While not exactly useful against bosses, assigning Sylph and Arche's weaker spells to your hotkeys basically ensures an instant win against the incredibly powerful monsters in Shadow's cave.
 Being able to cast high level spells much faster than your characters can is not as useful as you'd think when the other guy is constantly knocking you out of your casting with a puny little ice needle.
-Of course, everyone should thank Dhaos for showing it to us with his Tetra Assault spell, which basically fires all three of the weakest spells in the game at you at once, knocking you off balance for the truly epic ass-kicking he's following it up with.
+Of course, everyone should thank Dhaos for showing it to us with Tetra Spell, which basically fires all three of the weakest spells in the game at you at once, knocking you off balance for the truly epic ass-kicking he's following it up with.

 In Tales of Rebirth, it's possible for one with enough time and knowledge of the enhance/inherit system for equipment to make a weapon that makes the wielder cause 32 times more damage.

 In Tales of Xillia, all elemental damage has a chance to inflict status effects on enemies.
 Light-element attacks have the chance to inflict the Confused status, which makes a combatant attack their allies.
-Milla gets a powerful Light element spell late in the game, a little bit before she can pick up the Aerial Casting skill.
-With her Double Jump, Aerial Casting is a game breaker on its own, since Milla can jump too high for enemy AIs to detect and attack her, and Aerial Casting keeps her floating there until the spell resolves.
+Milla gets a powerful Light element spell late in the game, a little bit before she can pick up the Aerial Spell skill.
+With her Double Jump, Aerial Spell is a game breaker on its own, since Milla can jump too high for enemy AIs to detect and attack her, and Aerial Spell keeps her floating there until the spell resolves.
 But once you boost her chances of inflicting status effects on enemies (usually by boosting her Intelligence stat), Milla is an absolute monstrosity against any group of multiple opponents, as she can get them to kill each other with ease.
 What's worse is that most of the powerful boss fights in the storyline (including the final battle against Gaius and Muzet) have them come at you in groups.
 Difficult boss battles become hilariously trivial when you can confuse them into using their Mystic Artes on one another.

-In Tales of Xillia 2, Ludger's signature Corpse Shell mode is absurdly powerful, as it allows for combos that are only limited by the duration of the mode itself (Which is extremely long once you get all of the abilities that extend it), but most notably, maintains the damage bonus you get from exploiting an enemy's weakness for as long as you can maintain the combo, meaning it's entirely possible to almost a minute of time to exploit a 5X damage multiplier when it would normally fade away after a few seconds.
+In Tales of Xillia 2, Ludger's signature Chromatus mode is absurdly powerful, as it allows for combos that are only limited by the duration of the mode itself (Which is extremely long once you get all of the abilities that extend it), but most notably, maintains the damage bonus you get from exploiting an enemy's weakness for as long as you can maintain the combo, meaning it's entirely possible to almost a minute of time to exploit a 5X damage multiplier when it would normally fade away after a few seconds.
 Not even the strongest bosses in the game can live through it if you can activate it while the damage bonus is at its max.